GECKODocs/docs2/docs/reporting.md

 Enter a title and click **Save**.

+## Email Notification

+When creating or editing a report, you can schedule an emailed report to be sent to you at regular intervals.

+Simply select the interval frequency and specify the day or date.

 ## Add Section

 Click on your new report and the report section builder will be displayed.